ajay-gandhi/alfred/README.md

 ```
 # This inputs the orders at 3:30pm (15:30) each weekday
-# The argument to cli.js prevents the order input from being a "dry run"
+# The arguments tell Alfred to actually order (not a dry run) and to post the
+# results to Slack (rather than logging to console), respectively
-30 15 * * 1-5 /path/to/node /path/to/alfred/cli.js perform false
+30 15 * * 1-5 /path/to/node /path/to/alfred/perform.js --actual --post

+# This attempts to input the orders at 3pm (15:00) each weekday, and posts
+# the results to the Slack channel.
+This gives people whose orders may not go
+# through a chance to resolve any issues.
+Note that the --actual flag is
+# omitted; this is a dry run
+0 15 * * 1-5 /path/to/node /path/to/alfred/perform.js --post

 # Regenerate a daily password each weekday at midnight
 # This also removes the confirmation PDFs from the previous day